RoamJS/roamjs-components/README.md

                 * `select`
                     * `items: string[]` The set of valid options for this dopdown

+### createComponentRender(FC, className)

+Creates a render function for the component `FC` rendered inside of a `ComponentContainer` component.
+A `ComponentContainer` simulates standard Roam `{{components}}` in that they are meant to be rendered in a block with an edit pencil icon to edit the block if necessary.
+* `FC: ReactElement` The component rendered with a `blockUid` prop that references the block the component is rendered in.
+* `className` An optional class name to pass to the surrounding `ComponentContainer`.

 ### createOverlayRender(id, Overlay)

 Creates a render function for the component `Overlay` mounted on a parent from the id passed to [getRenderRoot](#getRenderRoot(id)), unmounting when the overlay closes.